QUT-Motorsport/QUTMS_ConfigApp/README.md

 - Mac: `npm run build:mac`
 - Linux: `npm run build:linux`

-Then check the `dist` app for resulting install packages for your desired platform
+Then check the `dist` folder for resulting install packages for your desired platform

 ## Want to Get Involved?